xinminsu/agsi/README.md

 # agsi README

-This is the README for your extension "agsi".
-After writing up a brief description, we recommend including the following sections.

-## Features

 a Visual Studio Code extension that automates the installation of the Agoric SDK[https://agoric.com/documentation/getting-started/before-using-agoric.html#quick-start].
 This extension should install all dependencies as well as upgrade previously installed versions.